Rory-WeiCheng/ESE-619-Model-Predictive-Control/README.md

 Copyright of the slides belongs to Professor Manfred Morari and his collaborators.

 ## Homework Assignments (Homework)
-- 7 homeworks assignments
+- 7 homework assignments
 - HWX_code: MATLAB source code (live scripts) for each of the assignment
 - ESE_619_HWX_Wei-Cheng_Huang: Personal Solution for the homework, final grade: 449.5/450
 - To run the MATLAB code, you need to install the [Multi-Parametric Toolbox (MPT3)](https://www.mpt3.org/)

 ## Personal Notes (Notes)
-- Personal notes for all the 14 lectures, including contents in the slides, supplementary materials from the textbooks and discussions during lectures and office hours
+- Personal notes for all 13 lectures on MPC (lecture 14 Numerical Optimization not included currently).
+Personal notes contain contents in the slides, supplementary materials from the textbooks, and discussions during lectures and office hours
-- Not guaranteed to be completely correct, please contact me if you find any of the errors (typos, coneceptual mistakes etc.) I would really appreciate your reading and correction
+- Not guaranteed to be completely correct.
+Please contact me if you find any errors (typos, conceptual mistakes etc.) I would really appreciate your reading and correction

 ## Special Comments
 - Spring 2023 is the last time Professor Morari taught this course.
 Learned so much from this world-leading control theorist.
 Always gained new understanding in both research and practice not only from the course, but also from those one-to-one private chats during the after-class office hours.
 Thank you, Manfred!

 - Also recommended: Professor Manfred Morari's [Farewell Lecture](https://urldefense.com/v3/__https://video.ethz.ch/speakers/lecture/634d922a-f36c-4878-8450-c158ba2040c9.html__;!!IBzWLUs!XFal5FMzKj5YwyyryK-me--YujKmEuPIKt1fIKXTMgbaHfHsDuCZth74plter_nZq7On8kNH7iusHSduX2uVnUgv0jp1$) at ETH in 2016: Computation and Uncertainty, Reflections on 40 Years of Control.
 He gave a similar farewell talk in the last lecture of the semester.
-Defenitely worth reviewing over and over again.
+Definitely worth reviewing over and over again.